Gdynia-Kosakowo Airport: History

 The airport's master plan prepared in 2010 contained information indicating that the actions taken by the authorities of Gdynia towards the airport in Kosaków may sooner or later meet with the European Commission's accusation of conduct incompatible with the rules of the common market.
-This fact was overlooked by the President of Gdynia, Wojciech Szczurek, in the public debate.
+This fact was overlooked by the mayor of Gdynia, Wojciech Szczurek, in the public debate.

-On 12 March 2014, the Management Board of Gdynia-Kosakowo Airport Sp. z o.o. filed a motion to declare liquidation bankruptcy.
+On 12 March 2014, the management board of Gdynia-Kosakowo Airport Sp. z o.o. filed a motion to liquidate the company.

 On 7 May 2014, the District Court in Gdańsk declared the airport management company bankrupt.

 On 14 January 2016, the Supreme Audit Office published a report with the results of the audit, confirming the legitimacy of the investment and stressing that "the expansion of the airport was in line with strategic objectives at the national and regional level" (the lack of such expediency was raised in the decision of the European Commission).

 In 2017, the court overturned the decisions of the European Commission, but despite this, the authorities of Gdynia resigned from launching regular passenger services, being satisfied only with allowing the movement of small civil aircraft.

 In 2020, the receiver of the Gdynia-Kosakowo Airport announced an unlimited tender for the sale of the airport management company, with a starting price of PLN 7.1 million[21].
 The most advantageous offer worth PLN 8 million 666 thousand net was submitted by INBAP Intermodal from Biała Podlaska, however, despite the conclusion of a preliminary sales agreement on 14 January 2021, due to the failure to obtain certificates required by the aviation law, the transaction was not finalised.
 In the next tender, the airport was purchased by the Kosakowo municipality in order to conduct general aviation business, i.e. to operate private avionettes, gliders, parachute jumps and possibly an aviation academy for the amount of PLN 7 million 150 thousand.
 The notarial deed was signed on 7 May 2021, and on 14 May 2021 the airport's assets were taken over by protocol.

 Since 2006, the Open'er Festival has been held at the airport.